 LoadStorm Pro does not give users these options.
 Once the script is ready, LoadStorm users can select the script, or multiple scripts, that will be included in the test.
 If multiple scripts are used, users must determine the weight for each script.
 The weight represents the percentage of virtual users you want for each particular script.
 The numbers must be whole integers that add up to 100.
 From there users can select from two types of test patterns, Linear and Step.
 The differences between these two options is that the Linear pattern increase virtual users over time, whereas the Step pattern increases virtual users at more frequent intervals.
 Once those parameters have been finalized, LoadStorm users have the option to schedule the test for a specific day/time, run the test immediately, or repeat the test, if necessary.

 The last item to confirm is where the virtual users are coming from.
-LoadStorm offers various locations across the United States, Europe, Asia, and South America, however, the ability to select from multiple locations is only available to accounts that have a minimum of 100 available virtual users and you can only choose from Amazon Web Services (AWS) locations.
+LoadStorm offers various locations across the United States, Europe, Asia, and South America, however, the ability to select from multiple locations is only available to accounts that have a minimum of 100 available virtual users.
 Additionally, because each load generator supports up to 200 virtual users executing scripts, tests with less than 2,500 peak virtual users may not use all selected regions.
-LoadView allows users to select from 13+ global locations from both the AWS and Google Cloud Platform (GCP) networks.
+LoadView allows users to select from 15+ global load injector servers from around the world.

 LoadView versus LoadStorm PRO – Results Analysis and Reporting

 Once the test is started LoadStorm users can view the results during, or after, the test.
 The results will show you where any errors occurred, how fast the pages loaded, and which resource took the most time.
 Additionally, similar to LoadView, test results from LoadStorm can be shared with stakeholders via a unique link.